ourmaninindia/ourmaninindia-2023/content/en/post/javascript-best-practices/index.md

 - Event delegation with all the listeners for each event type like click, change, etc. This is really important and a major improvement upon having many separate event listeners.

 No doubt there may be more improvements to be made but as mentioned it really depends on the size of your project.
+Look at the best practices W3C recommends {{< footnote-set "2" "https://www.w3.org/wiki/JavaScript_best_practices" "W3C advise in">}}.

 {{< footnote-list "References" >}}